osm-search/Nominatim/docs/develop/Development-Environment.md

 ## Prerequisites for testing and documentation

-The Nominatim tests suite consists of behavioural tests (using behave) and unit tests (using PHPUnit).
+The Nominatim test suite consists of behavioural tests (using behave) and unit tests (using PHPUnit).
 It has the following additional requirements:

 * [behave test framework](https://behave.readthedocs.io) >= 1.2.5